bakame-php/stackwatch/README.md

 ```

 You can access any profile by index using the `nth` method, or use the `first` and `last` methods
-to quickly retrieve the first and last recorded `Profile`.
+to quickly retrieve the first and last recorded `ProfilingData`.
 The `nth` method also accepts negative
 integers to simplify access from the end of the list.

 ### Using labels

 To add a custom label to each run, use `Profiler::runWithLabel`.
 This method works like the `__invoke`
-method but allows you to assign a custom label to the returned `Profile` object via its first argument.
+method but allows you to assign a custom label to the returned `ProfilingData` object via its first argument.

 ```php
 use Bakame\Aide\Profiler\Profiler;